darrencodes0/NYC-Seasonal-Explorer/README.md

 # Collaborated with 2 other members: Emri and Istiak

-## Setup
-Install all the dependencies:
-- pip install -r requirements.txt

 ### To start Django Application
 Make sure your directory includes the website
 (if not, change directory to website in the terminal):